Best time to go to Hong Kong

 Mid-Autumn Festival

 Mooncakes are the most famous tradition of the Mid-Autumn Festival.
-They originate from Yuan-dynasty (1271–1368), when the cookies were used to send secret messages.
+They originate from Yuan-dynasty, when the cookies were used to send secret messages.
+These round pastries embody the full moon, symbolizing unity and harmony.
+Traditionally, they contain lotus seed paste with a salted egg yolk center.
 In Hong Kong, you can find hundreds of varieties and unusual fillings to satisfy any taste bud.

 Another tradition—Fire Dragon Dance—emerged when people miraculously stopped a plague due to a fire dragon dance in Tai Hang village during the 19th century.
-Nowadays it's recognised as a part of China's intangible cultural heritage.

-You will see a huge dragon, almost 70-meters long, and thousands of burning incense sticks held by performers who circle around the throngs of visitors.
-This tradition is part of China’s cultural heritage and a major highlight of Mid-Autumn celebrations in Hong Kong.
+Nowadays, it's recognized as a part of China's intangible cultural heritage.
+You will see a huge dragon, almost 70 meters long, and thousands of burning incense sticks held by performers, who circle the crowds of visitors.
+This tradition is part of China's cultural heritage and a major highlight of Mid-Autumn celebrations in Hong Kong.

 Find hotels and airbnbs near Mid-Autumn Festival (Map)